 No collateral needed

-Many lenders will require business owners to put up collateral if they wish to take out a business loan.
+Many lenders will require business owners to put up collateral if they wish to take out a form of business finance.
 This can be in the form of property, equipment or even stock, and the lender will seek to take ownership of this collateral in the event you fail to keep up with your payments.
 But what if you don’t want to put up collateral?
 Worse still, what if you’re a start-up with nothing to offer?
 If you fall under either of these categories, your options can be severely limited.

 This is where merchants cash advances can help.
 When making your application for an MCA, you won’t be asked to put up any collateral, so this offers an alternative for those who are struggling with other types of finance.